chef/chef-web-docs/content/ohai.md

 {{% ohai_summary %}}

-Ohai collects data for many platforms, including AIX, Darwin, Linux, FreeBSD, OpenBSD, NetBSD, Solaris, and any Microsoft Windows operating systems.
+Ohai collects data for many platforms, including AIX, macOS, Linux, FreeBSD, Solaris, and any Microsoft Windows operating systems.

 See the [Chef Infra Client release notes](/release_notes_client/) for the latest information on Ohai.